 £2,500 per delegate (£1,200 non-residential).
 Please book early.

 WiG Intensive: 3 days: 1st–3rd July 2019 Royal Cambridge Hotel, Cambridge.

 Presented for the first time, WiG Intensive is intended as an advanced immersive event for the alumni of earlier WiG or the Bayswater ‘Midhurst’ Conference.
 Again, please book early.

-The WiG Intensive three days at a central London hotel builds upon your experiences of WiG and advances into areas such as: reading the group, understanding the unconscious in group work and refining your skills as a Double Task, GroupAware practitioner.
+The WiG Intensive three days builds upon your experiences of WiG and advances into areas such as: reading the group, understanding the unconscious in group work and refining your skills as a Double Task, GroupAware practitioner.

 https://www.bayswaterinst.org/wp-content/uploads/2018/10/wig-flyer-icon-422x422.png422422FiDeeEdit1https://www.bayswaterinst.org/wp-content/uploads/2017/10/header-logo-white-blend-deeper-top.pngFiDeeEdit12018-10-30 15:38:552019-02-13 14:32:15Wisdom in Groups – WiG 2019 & WiG Intensive – NOW BOOKING!